 Venezuela Travel Warning

 The political and security situation in Venezuela is unpredictable and can change quickly.
-Political rallies and demonstrations can occur with little notice, and are expected to occur with greater frequency in the coming months in Caracas and other regions throughout the country.
+Political rallies and demonstrations occur with little notice, and are expected to occur with greater frequency in the coming months in Caracas and throughout the country.
 Long lines to purchase basic goods are a common occurrence throughout the country and there have been reports of unrest and violence while customers wait, sometimes resulting in looted stores and blocked streets.
-These incidents elicit a strong police and security force response that can include the use of violence against the participants; several deaths have been reported during such protests.
+These incidents elicit a strong police and security force response that can include the use of violence against participants; several deaths have been reported during such protests.
 Due to shortages of some food and medical supplies, U.S. citizens should be prepared to cover their own needs while in country.
 In the event that the security climate worsens, U.S. citizens should be responsible for arranging their own travel out of Venezuela.

 For further information:

 - See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Venezuela Specific Information.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.

 - Contact the U.S. Embassy in Venezuela, located at Calle F con Calle Suapure, Lomas de Valle Arriba, Caracas at + 212-975-6411, 8:00 a.m. to 5:00 p.m.
 Monday through Friday.
 After-hours emergency number for U.S. citizens is + 0212-907-8400.

 - Call 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries from 8:00 a.m. to 8:00 p.m.
 Eastern Standard Time, Monday through Friday (except U.S. federal holidays).